Business Reimagined

 It begs the question, then: In high-touch service industries like these how does someone set themselves apart?

-In the world of professional services, there are accountants, lawyers, roofers, plumbers, hairdressers, coaches, consultants, and advisors and many, many others of all stripes and colours.
+In the world of professional services, there are accountants, divorce lawyers, roofers, plumbers, hairdressers, coaches, consultants, and advisors and many, many others of all stripes and colours.

 After you meet several of one type, don’t they all blend in after a while?